tjbai/forge/LOG.md

     Accept rate: 89.28%
     Wallclock: 3.1897s

-NOTE: QAlign solely compares performance against test-time FLOPs, but this probably isn't a fair comparison because FLOPs can be parallelized...if we consider something like MFU that normalizes for utilization then the results probably end up worse?
+NOTE (1): QAlign solely compares performance against test-time FLOPs, but this probably isn't a fair comparison because FLOPs can be parallelized...if we consider something like MFU that normalizes for utilization then the results probably end up worse?

+## 4/13: 55c119992a2f5155a0fc20415471932c9cc895fc

+Early mixing time for GPT-2 unconditional sampling is many orders of magnitudes worse than Figure 3.

+Another thought on QAlign.
+Appendix B describes that the expected FLOPs is half with QUEST + KV caching.
+Basically, all their top-level numbers compare N independent samples vs. 2N MCMC samples.
+This is a fair comparison but doesn't dodge the criticism in (1).

+Maybe we can start with the toy problem described in QUEST Appendix C.1.

+If we extend to mt-QUEST then the natural question is how to sample the parallel sequences.
+There's actually a beautiful way this might tie in with causal cross-attention (or related methods) because a reasonable criterion seems to be to sample diverse sequences.

+Basically, p-NCG is somewhat blind to coherence but has fast proposal steps.
+QUEST is somewhat blind to reward and is expensive.
+It does seem like there should be something SMC-like to bridge the gap?